In the fall of 2015 the historic travel route through western Sanders County along Montana Highway 200 was marked with the Road to the Buffalo

-When David Thompson, fur trader and surveyor for the North West Company [NWCo.], entered modern day Sanders County, Montana in the autumn of 1809, he was traveling east along an aboriginal road he called the Saleesh Road to the Buffalo.
+When David Thompson, fur trader and surveyor for the North West Company [NWCo.], entered modern day Sanders County in the autumn of 1809, he was traveling east along this aboriginal road which he called the Saleesh Road to the Buffalo

 (Clark Fork) before swinging north to meet James McMillan, another Nor'Wester, who was bringing supplies and trade goods into the new territory.
 For a detailed account of Thompson's travel route to meet McMillian, check 1809 trip to McGillivray's River